JohnByrneJames/SpartaGlobalRepo/Notes/Python-Intro-Week-3/Python-CheatSheet.md

     * Python Variable Test :arrow_forward: [:clipboard:](Day12_Training.md)  :star: **97%** :star:

-* The contents of this Cheatsheet is labelled at the top, to jump to a section simply click the :file_folder: next to the section name.
+* The contents of this Cheat-sheet is labelled at the top, to jump to a section simply click the :file_folder: next to the section name.
     - [ ] Python Variables [:file_folder:](#contents-page_facing_up) `Pending`
         - [ ] Further Variables [:file_folder:](#contents-page_facing_up)